Eponym

 Run a Dot-Com Website On Your Own PC

 Eponym is a free program that lets you point your own dot-com domain name to your home computer.
 You can either go the totally-free route using Eponym with DynDNS to get a domain name like yoursite.dyndns.org; or, you can use Eponym together with a free ZoneEdit account and a paid domain name (~$10/year through a registrar like Dreamhost) to get a domain name like www.yoursite.com.
-Either way, you can then run a website from your home computer, using a webserver program like Apache.
+Either way, you can then run a website from your home computer, using a webserver program like Apache, which is built in to OS X and Linux, and easy to install on Windows.

 Features:

-• runs on Microsoft Windows, on Unix/Linux, and any other OS that runs Perl
+• runs on Mac OS X, Microsoft Windows, Unix/Linux, and any other OS that runs Perl

 • sends you an email when your IP changes, and if there is a problem updating your hostname(s)